Mark VI monorail: Las Vegas Monorail

 The Las Vegas monorail uses nine Mark VI trains.
 Although similar to their Walt Disney World counterparts, each Las Vegas MVI monorail is four cars long instead of six.
 The overall design is completely different.
 Instead of using a Learjet style, the cab ends resemble the later Innovia Monorail 300.
 There are only two pairs of sliding doors (one on each side) instead of the four sets of plug doors used on the WDW monorails.
 Inside, there are now seats that are located on the sides, allowing passengers to occupy an entire car, rather than a bench seat in the middle that prevents passenger from walking from one end to another.
 Each train is also painted the same black and white paint scheme, rather than with a color unique to a specific train; however the monorails are often wrapped with advertisements.
 The most significant difference between the Las Vegas MVI and Walt Disney World MVI is that the Las Vegas trains are driverless and fully automatic; therefore there are no pilots.
-The Walt Disney World trains were operated by pilots until 2014; however, pilots are still seated in the front cab to supervise the monorail in case of an emergency.
+The Walt Disney World trains were operated manually until 2014; however, pilots are still seated in the front cab to supervise the monorail in case of an emergency.